Fields Tab

 The Append button is used to add a new column to the report to the right of all columns currently defined.
 The Insert button will add a new column at the current edit position given by the blue highlight.
 When a new column is added by either button, the Field Select menu will appear, allowing you to choose the field you wish to have in the column.
 Typically a single field is all you would have in a given column, though field expressions involving multiple fields in a single column are also supported.

 When you need access to the various attributes controlling how an existing column is printed, you may click the Edit button (or just double-click on any attribute of the report column in the upper window).
-The Report Column Editing dialog will then open, allowing you to configure the newly added column.
+The Report Column Editing dialog will then open, allowing you to configure the column.
 For example, with the Last Name column highlighted as shown above, clicking the Edit button would display:

 Report Setup - Header - Donor Name And Street Address - Report Column Editing

-The Field and Function Assist buttons of the Report Column Editing dialog will open a menu of available DonorQuest fields and functions to use with the column attributes which support expressions, such as the Column Expression and the Print Condition.
+The Field Assist and Function Assist buttons of the Report Column Editing dialog will open a menu of available DonorQuest fields and functions to use with the column attributes which support expressions, such as the Column Expression and the Print Condition.

 The Report Setup Copy And Paste Buttons